labyrinthinesecurity/silhouette/README.md

 investigate_cluster.py will give you a clusterwide enumeration of assigned roles (golden source) and actual permissions (ground truth).
 This will help you reshape (or create) built-in role definitions, clusterwide.

+It will also give you a proposed set of minimized role definitions for your cluster.
+These are used to calculate the desired silhouette of the cluster.

 ## fine-tuning (clusterwide, not per SPN!)